collin-thomas/bascik/README.md

 - [x] Opt-in or "prod build" feature to obfuscate & minify class names
 - [x] Minify CSS
 - [x] Default slots
+- [ ] Namespace and or randomize all HTML ids.
+Probably obfuscate like class names too.
+This way we can use ids in components and be able to use the same component twice on a page.
+First for all id="", then update where it is referenced.
+I can see how that gets complicated because what if the id is "a" then all a's get replaced?
+What is happening now with `<my-btn>` and `<my-btn2>` is there are multiple click event listeners registered to the first item in the DOM that claims the `id` attribute that the click event listeners are tied to.
+- [ ] We may want to move all script tags to the bottom of the page.
+I'm not sure what impact it has if any.
+If it's purely a style guide type thing then we can ignore it or make it low priority.
 - [ ] Consider using an attribute to define slots `<div data-basic-slot></div>`
 - [ ] Named slots <https://vuejs.org/guide/components/slots.html#named-slots>
 - [ ] Slots fallback content <https://vuejs.org/guide/components/slots.html#fallback-content>